 Sometimes, truth is stranger than fiction.
 Other times, truth is rooted in it.
-A genre like science-fiction then blurs these lines, pushing the limits of what the truth is, to what it could be.
+A genre like science fiction then blurs these lines, pushing the limits of what the truth is to what it could be.
 William Eubank’s latest sci-fi horror, ‘Underwater‘, does precisely this as it feeds on our fear of the unknown while being rooted in the reality of our times.

-The film centres around a team of 6 researchers trapped 7 miles below the ocean’s surface as they soon realize that they are not alone.
+The film centers around a team of 6 researchers trapped 7 miles below the ocean’s surface as they soon realize that they are not alone.
 The film stars Kristen Stewart, Vincent Cassel, T.J.
 Miller, Jessica Henwick, John Gallagher Jr., Mamoudou Athie, and Gunner Wright.

 Deep-Sea Mining

 In ‘Underwater’ a team is sent to an underwater mining station in the Mariana Trench to drill in the ocean floor.
 Deep-sea mining is the harsh reality of our times and an unfortunate consequence of capitalism that has driven industries to alien environments in search of valuable metals.
 In deep-sea mining, metals are retrieved from the ocean floor.
-But the process will have a devastating, and potentially irreversible impact on marine life, especially the rare deep-sea creatures.
+But the process will have a devastating and potentially irreversible impact on marine life, especially the rare deep-sea creatures.

 The Mysteries of Mariana Trench